DrDJ3006/DoorScan/README.md

 # DoorScan

-DoorScan is a simple Ports Scan using python and the libraire scapy.
+DoorScan is a simple Ports Scan using python and the library scapy.

 # Installation & dependencies :